Parsons snub, ‘Schitt’s Creek’ love among Emmy surprises

 SUDDENLY LOVE

 For five seasons, there were Emmy crickets when it came to “Schitt’s Creek.”
-Then, after its sixth and final season — respect.
+Then, after its fifth and final season — respect.

 “Schitt’s Creek” earned four nominations Tuesday, including acting ones for stars Eugene Levy and Catherine O’Hara.
 The show is also up for outstanding comedy series.